-Section 2: Authorization for a Department Appreciation Award is provided.
-The award shall be known as the Charles Engle Award.
-The award shall be conferred by the Department Commander upon any individual or entity who, in the judgment of a threemember panel appointed by the Department Commander, has through his/her actions, words, and/or deeds significantly contributed to the furtherance of the memory of the Grand Army of the Republic within the Boundaries of the Department of Tennessee.
+Section 2: Authorization for a Department certificate of appreciation award is provided.
+The award shall be known as the Department of Tennessee Certificate of Appreciation.
+The award shall be conferred by the Department Commander upon any individual or entity who, in the judgment of a three-member panel appointed by the Department Commander, has through his/her actions, words, and/or deeds significantly contributed to the furtherance of the memory of the Grand Army of the Republic within the Boundaries of the Department of Tennessee.
 Recommendations for possible recipients of said award shall be submitted, along with a one-page description of the contribution made, to the Department Secretary no later than two (2) months prior to the annual Department Encampment.
 Recipients of the award shall be publicly announced and a certificate presented at the annual Department of Tennessee Encampment.
 No more than three (3) recipients shall be selected for the award in any one year.

 Per National Policy we also shall award the following:

-After the guided bus tour, we will get together Saturday evening for a Department Banquet.
-Afterward, for those interested, we will host an informal get together for those interested at the host hotel.
+After the guided bus tour, we hope to get together Saturday evening for a Department Banquet which is dependent on getting enough pre-registrations for this event by 31 January 2018.
+If not, we will host an informal get together for those interested at the host hotel.

 Commander, Major William A. McTeer Camp No. 39